 Life and work

 He became interested in outsider art in 1992 after a visit he paid to the famous art environment le Palais Ideal.
 Inspired by this kind of creative activity, he decided in 1997 to construct a grotto in the garden behind his house in Malakoff, a Paris suburb.

 It took him two years to create the 4.5 m (15 ft) high construction made from wood and glassfibre and cover the walls with colorful mosaic.
 The grotto was completed in May 1999.

-After his visit to the Palais Idéal, Chesné began collecting picture postcards of outsider environments.
+After his visit to the Palais Idéal, Chesné began collecting picture postcards of outsider environments, especially those in France.
 Currently this collection probably is one of the largest in France.

 Parts of the collection have been exhibited, for example in october 2008 in the Halle Saint Pierre in Paris and in 2013 in Liège (expo Oh My God organized by MAD Musée in the Chapelle Saint-Roch).

 Expositions of his paintings

 Apart from music and theater, Chesné currently is rather active as a painter.
 His work is regularly exhibited in french galeries (See Wikiwand for an overview).

 From july 2010 on, Chesné authors a weblog (in french).
 It has the story of the construction of the garden grotto and information about expositions, new publications and developments in the field of french outsider art.
 Occasionaly the blog has postcards from Chesné's collection.

 In october 2015 it was announced that the local authorities of Malakoff considered an urban renewal plan, which might include demolition of Chesné's art environment.
 A petition asked the local authorities to change the plans and preserve the site.
 In september 2016 good news was reported: the plans were modified in such a way that the site would be respected.

 * Article (January 2002, in french) about the Grotto by Jeanine Rivais

-* Picasa webalbums has a series of pictures of the garden and the grotto (can be run as a diashow)
+* On Google photo's (formerly Picasa) a series of pictures of the garden and the grotto

 first published nov 2008, revised july 2010, july 2011, april 2012, oct nov 2015, sept 2016, jan 2017